JMendes1995/py_heideltime/README.md

 In addition, if your user does not have permission executions on python lib folder, you should execute the following command: sudo chmod 111 /usr/local/lib/<YOUR PYTHON VERSION>/dist-packages/py_heideltime/HeidelTime/TreeTaggerLinux/bin/*

+#### Python Notebook
+We highly recommend you to use this [python notebook](notebook-py-heldeltime.ipynb) if you are interested in playing with py_heideltime  when using the standalone version.

 ## How to use py_heideltime
 ``` bash
 from py_heideltime import py_heideltime